 You'll learn photography with these experts.

-Jim Heid is the content manager for photography at Lynda.com.
+Jim Heid is a content manager at LinkedIn Learning.
 He's a 35+ technology training veteran.

-Jim Heid is the content manager for photography courses at Lynda.com, responsible for planning courses and working with authors and our production teams to make them a reality.
+Jim Heid is the content manager for photography courses, responsible for planning courses and working with authors and our production teams to make them a reality.
 A 35-year veteran of technology training, he's the author of more than a dozen books and is a former columnist for Macworld magazine and the Los Angeles Times.

 Jim built his first darkroom at age 14 and has loved photography ever since.
 His photo gear includes a couple of Nikon and Canon digital SLRs, a pinhole camera, several Polaroid cameras, a vintage Mamiya medium-format film camera—and an iPhone, which he uses for his Instagram gallery.